 What Types of Businesses are Separate Entities?

-- A limited liability company (LLC) is also a separate entity because the LLC owners (called members) have their liability limited to their contribution into the business.
+A limited liability company (LLC) is also a separate entity because the LLC owners (called members) have their liability limited to their contribution to the business.

-- A partnership is not a separate entity.
-The partners are each liable personally for the debts and lawsuits against the partnership.
-But, some specific types of partnership are designated as having limited liability and are separate entities.
-You may be able to form a Limited Liability Partnership (LLP) as a separate entity.
+Partnerships may be separate entities and have limited liability, depending on the type of partnership chosen.
+In a general partnership, the partners are each liable personally for the debts and lawsuits against the partnership.
+But, some specific types of partnerships are designated as having limited liability and are separate entities.
+You may be able to form a limited partnership or limited liability partnership (LLP) as a separate entity.
 Some partnerships formed by a group of professionals (attorneys, CPAs, or architects, for example) as a separate entity called a Professional Limited Liability Partnership.

 How Do I Keep My Business Entity Separate?